 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-The Company's significant estimates include allowance for doubtful accounts, construction cost estimates, employee deferred compensation accruals and certain reserves required under its operating contracts.
+The Company's significant estimates include allowance for doubtful accounts, construction cost estimates, employee deferred compensation accruals, the reserve related to the Jena Facility and certain reserves required under its operating contracts.